NYU-CS6313-Projects/d3-labs/README.md

 ##Directories
 ###video1
 Video 1 covered using Git.
-The example repository is found here
+The example repository is found here, as well as some stuff on branching

 * [Git Branching](http://nvie.com/posts/a-successful-git-branching-model/)
     - Covers the concept of branching for collaboration.
 Great for larger projects, but probably more than you need for this course.
 Just Remember: Branch, make changes, then merge changes into master.
 This alleviates some headaches.